it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 ### Use USB Write Blocker to Transfer Data Into Sensitive Systems

-USB Write Blockers allow a high integrity system to read the content of a USB device while mitigating the risk of transferring any malicious payload.
+Use USB Write Blockers to allow a high integrity system to read the content of a USB device.
+This mitigates the risk of transferring any malicious payload.

 > These devices should be used when transferring data into the voting system or the voter registration system using removable USB media.